What You Can (and Can’t) Put in Your Dishwasher

 4. Dishwasher-Safe Plastics

-Look for items with a “dishwasher safe” label or symbol on the bottom.
+Look for items labelled or marked as “dishwasher safe” on the bottom.
 These are typically heat-resistant and sturdy enough to handle a wash cycle.

 Caution:

-Even “dishwasher safe” plastics should be top-rack only—down below, they risk turning into modern art sculptures.
+Even “safe” plastics should be top-rack only; down below, they risk turning into modern art sculptures.

 5. Bakeware (Metal and Some Glass)

-Non-stick metal bakeware can often go into the dishwasher safely.
-Tough glass brands like Pyrex also hold up well to the heat and jets.
+Non-stick metal bakeware can usually be placed in the dishwasher safely.
+Tough glass brands like Pyrex also withstand the heat and jets well.

 Pro Tip:

-If you’ve got baked-on lasagna or brownie residue, give stubborn pans a pre-soak to avoid overworking your dishwasher.
+If you’ve got baked-on lasagne or brownie residue, give stubborn pans a pre-soak to avoid overworking your dishwasher.

 What Can’t Go in the Dishwasher?